top of page

 What is Rolfing?

 Rolfing is a form of bodywork also known as Structural Integration.
 It was given the nickname "Rolfing" in response to the successful work of its creator Dr. Ida P. Rolf.
 Rolfing utilizes a variety of hands-on and perceptual interventions directed towards improving an individual's posture and relationship to gravity.
-In involves a systematically direct and indirect application of pressure to fascia surrounding muscles, bones, joints, and ligaments as well as movement education intended to help someone further break out of patterns of restriction in his or her daily activities.
+In involves a systematically direct and indirect application of pressure to fascia surrounding muscles, bones, joints, and ligaments as well as movement education intended to help someone further break out of patterns of restriction in daily activities.

 What is The 10 Series of Rolfing: Structural Integration?